 Most recently, I was asked to write a vignette for a compilation film, and I happened to come across some old photos from a local Renaissance Faire.
 It made a great setting for my story.
 How often, I’ve realized lately, that this type of thing happens.

 My sister and I were very inspired by places we have visited when writing a women’s fiction series.
 The characters go on a zany road trip, and we used real places we have visited (and enjoyed).
-(Quick plug: The book is called Beatrice Palmato and will be out next year.)
+(Quick plug: The book is called Beatrice Palmato and is coming soon.)

 Location is a wonderful inspiration for writers, so, to twist the phrase of Dr. Seuss, oh the places you SHOULD go, if you want to stamp your creative passport with interesting settings!